 If you’ve put all this effort into optimizing your landing page, you’d be remiss if you didn’t set up tracking.
-Knowing where your leads are coming from, how long they visit, and how they interact with your page is critical in the formation of strategies and tactics for future business decisions.
+Adding various tracking scripts to your pages will allow you to understand how users are interacting with your content across multiple platforms.
+Knowing where your leads are coming from, how long they visit and how they interact with your page is critical to forming strategies and tactics for future business decisions.

 12. Include Testimonials

 Page elements such as customer testimonials, awards, partner logos and security badges are validators and a great way to build trust with your visitors through association.
 If visitors trust your business, they are much more likely to convert.

 Customer testimonials are especially powerful endorsements when they appear on your pages.
 Visitors want to see how people similar to them have succeeded — they want to relate to these people.
 When gathering testimonials to post, keep these tips in mind:

 - Make sure they are relevant to your audience.